DC Probate Lawyers

 Probate is the court proceeding where a will is verified, and an estate is administered according to the terms of the will.
 Probate is also used where no will exists, in which case an estate will be administered under the terms of DC law.
 The process includes the collection of assets, the liquidation of liabilities, the payment of taxes, and the distribution of property to heirs.
 Our lawyers provide representation in both probate and estate administration.

-Who is Responsible for Managing a Probate Estate
+Who is Responsible for Managing a Probate Estate in the District of Columbia

-A personal representative is in charge of administrating your probate estate.
+In DC, a personal representative is in charge of administrating your probate estate.
 Personal representatives are named in a person’s will.
 Most individuals also name a substitute personal representative in their will in case the person they name cannot serve for any reason.
 If you do not have a will, a family member or other interested party must petition the court for appointment as the personal representative.
 Preference is given to certain family members beginning with the surviving spouse and children.

 The responsibilities and duties of a personal representative can be overwhelming, especially in the case of large estates, estates that involve probate litigation, or estates in which a family member plans to contest the will.
 Our DC probate lawyers assist personal representatives in fulfilling their duties and responsibilities, including providing legal advice, monitoring deadlines, completing forms, and filing documents with the court.